joshlvmh/iqtree_arm_neon/README.md

-## IQ-TREE : ARM NEON Implementation
+# IQ-TREE : ARM NEON Implementation

-Ported to work on ARM NEON instruction set architecture.
+IQ-TREE is a fast and effective stochastic algorithm to inferphylogenetic trees by maximum likelihood.
+It contains Intel intrinsics, and this project provides a mapping layer between those intrinsics and the underlying hardware, in order to port the software to work correctly on ARM NEON instruction set architecture.

-Extended functionality in sse2neon.h to include missing intrinsics as well as modifying IQ-TREE code.
+Process included modifying IQ-TREE code to coerce the compiler into compiling for SSE4.2, and extending funtionality in sse2neon.h to include all missing intrinsics.

-# Licence
+## Licence

 Copyright (C) 2020 Joshua Measure-Hughes